Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 We assume the reader to be familiar with the basic notions concerning automata; otherwise we refer the reader to~\cite{Sakarovitch09} for a complete introduction.
 An \emph{automaton} $ℬ$ is a tuple $⟨ S,B, Δ, I, F⟩$ where $S$ is the state set, $B$ is the input alphabet, $Δ$ is the transition relation and $I$ and $F$ are the sets of initial and final states.
 A transition $(p,b,q) ∈ Δ$ is a labelled directed edge between states and is written $p \trans{b} q$.
 A word $w = b_1 ⋯ b_n$ is \emph{accepted} if there is a sequence $q_0 \trans{b_1} q_1 ⋯ q_{n-1} \trans{b_n} q_n$ of consecutive transitions such that $q_0 ∈ I$ and $q_n ∈ F$.
 The automaton is \emph{deterministic} if $I=\{s_0\}$ is a singleton, and if $p \trans{b} q$ and $p \trans{b} q'$ in~$Δ$ implies $q = q'$.
 In that case, the relation~$Δ$ is a function $Δ: S × B → S$; it can be extended to a function from~$S × B^*$ to~$S$ by setting $Δ(q,ε) = q$ and $Δ(s, b_1 ⋯ b_n) ≔ Δ(Δ(s, b_1 ⋯ b_{n-1}), b_n)$.
 If the set~$F$ of final states is replaced by an \emph{output function} $τ: S → A$, where $A$ is the \emph{output alphabet}, then the automaton defines the function from $B^*$ to~$A$ which maps the word~$w$ to $τ(Δ(s_0,w))$.
 Given a numeration system~$U$, a sequence $(a_n)_{n ⩾ 0}$ is called \emph{$U$-automatic} if there is a deterministic automaton $⟨ S,B, Δ,\{s_0\}, τ⟩$ such that $a_n = τ(Δ(s_0,(n)_U))$ for each $n ⩾ 0$.
 For the numeration systems that we study in this article, this definition is equivalent to requiring the existence of an automaton such that $a_n = τ(Δ(s_0,w))$ whenever $n=[w]_U$, for each $n ⩾ 0$.
 If $(n)_U$ is read starting with the most significant digit, we say that $(a_n)_{n ⩾ 0}$ is obtained in \emph{direct reading}, otherwise we say that it is obtained in \emph{reverse reading}.
 If $(a_n)_{n ⩾ 0}$ is $U$-automatic, then we will also say that $f(x) ≔ ∑_{n ⩾ 0}a_n x^n$ is \emph{$U$-automatic}.

-If $U$ is the classical base-$q$ numeration, $U$-automatic sequences are called $q$-automatic, and these sequences have been extensively studied \cite{Allouche-Shallit}.
-In~\cite{Shallit-1988} Shallit studied more general $U$-automatic sequences; see also work by Allouche \cite{Allouche-1992} and Rigo~\cite{Rigo-2000}.
+If $U$ is the classical base-$k$ numeration, $U$-automatic sequences are called $k$-automatic, and these sequences have been extensively studied \cite{Allouche-Shallit}.
+In~\cite{Shallit-1988} Shallit studied more general $U$-automatic sequences; see also work by Allouche \cite{Allouche-1992}, Rigo~\cite{Rigo-2000} and Maes and Rigo~\cite{Maes-Rigo-2002}.

 Let $R$ be a commutative ring.
-A \emph{weighted automaton}~$𝒜$ with weights in $R$ is a tuple $⟨ S,B,Δ,I,F ⟩$, where $S$ is a finite state set, $B$ is an alphabet, $I:S → R$ and $F:S → R$ are the functions that assign to each state an initial and a final weight and $Δ : S × B × S → R$ is a function that assigns to each transition, i.e., to each labelled edge, a weight.
+A \emph{weighted} automaton~$\mathcal{A}$ with weights in $R$ is a tuple $⟨ S,B,Δ,I,F ⟩$, where $S$ is a finite state set, $B$ is an alphabet, $I:S → R$ and $F:S → R$ are the functions that assign to each state an initial and a final weight and $Δ : S × B × S → R$ is a function that assigns to each transition, i.e., to each labelled edge, a weight.
 A transition $(s,b,s')$ such that $Δ(s,b,s') = r ∈ R$ is written $s \trans{b:r} s'$.
-A \emph{path}~$γ$ in~$𝒜$ is a finite sequence $s_0 \trans{b_1:r_1} s_1, s_1 \trans{b_2:r_2} s_2, ⋯ ,s_{n-1} \trans{b_n:r_n} s_n$ of consecutive transitions.
+A \emph{path}~$γ$ in~$\mathcal{A}$ is a finite sequence $s_0 \trans{b_1:r_1} s_1, s_1 \trans{b_2:r_2} s_2, ⋯ ,s_{n-1} \trans{b_n:r_n} s_n$ of consecutive transitions.
 The label of such a path is the word $w = b_1 ⋯ b_n$ and the path is written $s_0 \trans{w:r} s_n$ where $r = r_1 ⋯ r_n$.
 This notation is consistent with the notation $s \trans{b:r} s'$ for transitions since a transition can be viewed as a path of length~$1$.
-The \emph{weight} $\weight_{𝒜}(γ)$ of the path~$γ$ is the product $I(s_0)r F(s_n) = I(s_0) r_1 ⋯ r_n F(s_n)$.
-Furthermore, the weight of a word $w ∈ B^*$ is the sum of the weights of all paths with label~$w$ and it is denoted $\weight_{𝒜}(w)$, i.e.,
+The \emph{weight} $\weight_{\mathcal{A}}(γ)$ of the path~$γ$ is the product $I(s_0)r F(s_n) = I(s_0) r_1 ⋯ r_n F(s_n)$.
+Furthermore, the weight of a word $w ∈ B^*$ is the sum of the weights of all paths with label~$w$ and it is denoted $\weight_{\mathcal{A}}(w)$, i.e.,